Bending Basics for Sheet Metal Fabrication

 U-bending

 This technique forms a ‘U’ shape, pressing the metal sheet similarly to V-bending but with a U-shaped die.
-It’s perfect for creating deep channels or structures where a V-bend might be insufficient.
+A hydraulic press is often used in U-bending to achieve deep channels or structures where a V-bend might be insufficient.
+When designing U-shaped bends, it is important to consider the curl radius to maintain structural integrity and ensure proper spacing for safety.

 However, this method requires precise tooling for consistency and, like V-bending, is subject to springback.